Kubraaygun/CounterMobile/README.md

 # Props (Data Transfer)

-- Bir bileşenden diğerine veri aktarmak için kullandığmız yöntem
+- With methods for transferring data from one member to another
-- Her zaman üst bileşenden aşağıya doğru veri aktarım yönü vardır.
+- Always have the correct view of data managed from the top level.

 # State

 # useEffect

-Bileşenin ekrana gelme olayı.
+The event of the component appearing on the screen.
 ComponentDidMount--Dogma

-1. 1.parametre -> çalışacak olan callback function
+1. 1st parameter -> callback function to be run
-2. 2.parametre -> boş bir bağımlılık dizisi
+2. 2nd parameter -> an empty dependency array

 -- `useEffect(()=>{},[])`
 Bileşenin ekrandan gitme olayı.
 ComponentWillUnmount